ReclaimerLabs/USB-PD-Breakout/README.md

 # Features

 The FUSB302B is a fully-capable USB Power Delivery device.
-The power header is rated to 100 W (20 V at 5 A) if both Vbus pins are used along with two power pins.
+The power header is rated to 100 W (20 V at 5 A) if both Vbus pins are used along with two ground pins.
 The FUSB302B's max I2C clock frequency is 1 MHz.

 # Example Usage